Aligning AI Decision-Making with Organizational Values

 What We Do

-• Define a complete and stylized economic environment.
+1. Define a stylized economic environment.

-• Impose exogenous variation in stakeholder tradeoffs.
+2. Impose exogenous variation in stakeholder tradeoffs.

-• Experiment with various prompting/fine-tuning techniques.
+3. Experiment with alignment techniques.

 AI Manager Setup